MoonPoet/xaprb-src/content/about.md

 ### How To Understand My Unique Perspectives

-Most people don't fall in the top center of the DISC wheel where I am, so you probably don't interact with people similar to me very often.
-As such, I might behave in surprising or seemingly contradictory ways.
-There's always a logic behind it, and I'm not arbitrary or haphazard.
+In my experience with hundreds of personality assessments, few people (perhaps 1 in 20) fall in the top center of the DISC wheel where I am, so you might not interact with people similar to me very often.
+As such, I might behave in surprising or seemingly contradictory ways, or send mixed signals.

-Here's how to interpret and work with some of the atypical things you might experience about me:
+There's usually a logic behind it, and I'm rarely arbitrary or haphazard.
+Here's how to interpret and work with some of my characteristics you might experience as odd or unexpected:

 - **Supportive but unemotional.** I'm basically introverted with a small inner circle.
 I value actions more highly than words or body language, so I'm often